michelkana/lendingclub/CS109aLendingClub_Models.md

 ### Model-based features selection

+After removing irrelevant features manually as we explained in the previous section, we have further used a Random Forest Classifier on the training dataset in order to get a better understanding on how the remaining features are related to loan outcome as fully paid or unpaid.
+This has helped us reducing the dimensionality of our data by selecting the most important features.

 **Insights on features importance**

-Looking at the results above, we can bring in following conclusions:
+Looking at the results we obtained, we can bring in following conclusions:

 - The term is the most important element each investor has to care about.
 68-months loans are highly risky.
 - The purpose of loan for credit cards payment brings more confidence to an investor.
 - Borrowers who have 10 or more years verified working experience are the most trustworthy investment.
 - Home ownership plays a significant role.
-- The state of California is a significant factor to be considered when looking at the likelihood of Charged-Off
+- The state of California is a significant factor to be considered when looking at the likelihood of Charged-Off.
 - Lenders should look at financial KPIs such as inq_last_6mths, num_tl_op_past_12m and acc_open_past_24mths; not just at FICO score, which are less relevant than these KPIs.
 - Debt-to-income ratio and annual income can be missleading, and shoudn't be always considered as the most important factors.
-- The time of the year when the loan is requested is not so relevant.
+- The time of the year when the loan is requested is in some extend relevant, but not too much.

 We will use classifiers on the training dataset in order to get a better understanding on how features are related to loan outcome as fully paid or unpaid.
 This will help us reducing the dimensionality of our data by selecting the most important features.